 After removing the screws at the bottom, we can open the smartphone’s back cover to see its internal structure.

-The M6 Note adopts three-stage design inside.
-We will dissemble it from the top to the bottom.
+The phone adopts three-stage design inside.
+We will disassemble it from the top to the bottom.

 To begin with, we need to power off the device.
 Fasten the metal plate over the battery BTB and remove two fixed screws, and then we can start the teardown.